 A native of southern Europe and Asia, the saffron crocus is unique among the 75 other crocus species.
 Its formal name of Crocus sativus is derived from the Latin meaning “cultivated.”
-And indeed it has a long history of cultivation, dating back to its use by Egyptian physicians in 1600 BC for medicinal purposes.
+Indeed, it has a long history of cultivation dating back to its use by Egyptian physicians in 1600 BC for medicinal purposes.
 Let’s learn more about saffron crocus harvesting and its uses today.

 Saffron Harvest Info

 Today, the harvesting of saffron crocus is most often done for its resultant spice of the same name used in cooking, specifically in Spanish Paellas or Arroz con Pollo.
 One of the most expensive food products in the world, saffron’s outrageous cost is due to the labor intensive process of obtaining the stigma, of which there are only three per flower.
 Saffron harvest info lists the price of saffron at anywhere from $500 to $5,000 per pound depending upon the grade and quality.

 Saffron crocus blooms in the fall over the course of three weeks, when the saffron crocus harvesting commences.
 When it’s time to pick saffron, harvesting saffron growers may work up to 19-hour days to carefully reap the blooms and then extract the few stigmas, which are then dried over heat and packaged for sale to international markets.
 Here’s the mind boggler; it takes 75,000 flowers yielding 225,000 stigmas to create a single pound of saffron!

 How to Harvest Saffron

 Saffron is grown in Spain, Portugal, France and India, producing fragrant lilac-colored flowers about 2 inches long.
 Despite its pleasant aroma and lovely bloom, the part of the plant that is most desirous is the three burnt-orange female organs, called stigmas, which become the resulting spice.
 So the question is, how to harvest saffron stigmas?